-Your agency, business, or organization must have an active registration in the System for Award Management4 (SAM) to apply.
+Your agency, business, or organization must have an active registration in the System for Award Management3 (SAM) to apply.
 You must include a screenshot of the SAM registration page in the application appendices to be eligible for an award.
 There is no charge for registration.
 Active registration must be maintained throughout the life of the award.
-Please Note: The approval process for a new or renewal SAM's registration can take several months.
-Please plan accordingly.
+Note: The approval process for a new or renewal SAM's registration can take several months.